Are you maximizing all the sale opportunities your Facebook cover photo offers?

 After you have clicked on a template, you will have many options available to the left to make your image perfect.

 Watch this video for a step by step tutorial on how to create a clickable Facebook Cover.

-After you have your image uploaded on your Facebook Page, you will be able to make your image clickable.
-This is a great feature that Facebook now allows.
+After you have your image uploaded on your Facebook Page, you can make your image clickable.

 To make your image clickable, all you have to do is click on your image.